shuvro-zz/ePresScript/README.md

 *The following procedure is highly required to run the application using this branch*

-Using Yarn
+sequelize and sqlite3 are added in the package.json file.
+Hence you do not need to install them again.
+Incase you face any problem, install them

 $ yarn add sequelize

-# And one of the following:
+# Install the sqlite3 client (*optional)

 $yarn add sqlite3$ yarn add tedious // MSSQL

 $ yarn global add sequelize-cli

-## Run migration and seed
+## Run migration and seed (*required)

 1. `sequelize db:migrate --config app/config/config.json --migrations-path app/migrations`
 2. `sequelize db:seed:all --seeders-path app/seeders --config app/config/config.json --debug`